 When people hear the word cannabis, they often imagine one of the high-inducing illicit drugs.
 Yet, they’re actually just thinking of one strain of the cannabis plant family.
 To set the record straight, these strains are not all created equal.
 The effects of cannabis are much different than the effects of CBD.

-Botanically, cannabis refers to species like indica, sativa, and ruderalis and includes countless strains.
-Some strains are rich in the high-inducing compound, THC, but many contain little or no THC and a lot of CBD.
+Botanically, cannabis refers to species like indica, sativa, and ruderalis and includes countless cannabis strains.
+Some strains have higher levels of the high-inducing compound, THC, but many contain little or no THC and a lot of CBD.
 These non-psychotropic strains are cultivated as industrial hemp and contain less than 0.2% THC.
+This is not enough THC to produce a body high or unwanted side effects.

 Industrial hemp is used for many wellness-promoting and environmentally-friendly purposes, from crafting sustainable textiles and making compostable plastic substitutes to making CBD-rich wellness products.